bigpandaio/metro/README.md

 metro
 =====

-Pipeline for sending metric to configurable endpoints
+Module for sending metric to configurable pipelines